-Best Practices for Non-Profit DirectorsAdded by Hawley Troxell in Business Law, News on November 30, 2011
+Best Practices for Non-Profit DirectorsAdded by Hawley Troxell in Articles & Publications, Business Law on November 30, 2011

 It can be easy to forget that non-profits are corporations too, and while serving as a director of a non-profit is rewarding, it also presents similar risks to serving as a director of a for-profit.
 To protect themselves and the corporation, directors of non-profits need to institute practices to ensure the corporation is properly guided in fulfilling the charitable purposes for which it was created and the directors are properly guided in making informed decisions in the best interests of the corporation.